ravilach/aws-modernization-harness/content/010_introduction/introduction.md

 During the deployment, will be deploying a stable then unstable version of the [Harness Sample Application](https://hub.docker.com/r/harness/cv-demo) to show the virtues of an automated canary deployment.

-Promethesus will be used to automate the canary deployment as the primary source of mertric verification.
-The lab will set up, deploy, and configure Promethesus in an automated fashion.
+Prometheus will be used to automate the canary deployment as the primary source of metric verification.
+The lab will walk through installing and configuring Prometheus.